alexwennerberg/fishbb/README.md

 The mailing list for FishBB is at https://lists.sr.ht/~aw/fishbb-devel

 Feel free to use the [flagship instance](https://fishbb.fishbb.org) as well for project discussion and feedback!

+FishBB is free software, if you'd like to, please <a href="https://www.patreon.com/alexwennerberg">donate</a> to support development